wtcoin/docs-1/source/includes/_blockchain.md

 `0000000000000000189bba3564a63772107b5673c940c16f12662b3e8546b412`

-The returned object contains information about the block, including its height, the total amount of satoshis transacted within it, the number of transactions in it, and much more.
+The returned object contains information about the block, including its height, the total amount of satoshis transacted within it, the number of transactions in it, transaction hashes listed in the canonical order in which they appear in the block, and more.
 For more detail on the data returned, check the [Block](#block) object.

 ## Block Height Endpoint